arkency/posts/posts/2016-01-26-one-event-to-rule-them-all.md

   class OrganizationService
     def repository
       event_store = RailsEventStore::Client.new.tap do |es|
+        es.subscribe(
+          ApplicationServices::OnFuckupReported.new,
-        es.subscribe(ApplicationServices::OnFuckupReported.new, ['FuckupReported'])
+          ['FuckupReported'])
       end
-      @repository ||= RailsEventStore::Repositories::AggregateRepository.new(event_store)
+      @repository ||= RailsEventStore::Repositories::AggregateRepository.new(
+        event_store)
     end

-    def report_fuckup(report_fuckup_command)
+    def report_fuckup(command)
-      org = Organization.new(report_fuckup_command.organization_id).tap do |aggregate|
+      org = Organization.new(command.organization_id).tap do |aggregate|
         repository.load(aggregate)
       end
-      org.report_fuckup(report_fuckup_command.title)
+      org.report_fuckup(command.title)
       repository.store(org)
     end
   end
 end
 ```

 Our command handler needs an `Organization` aggregate.
-It should have all logic needed by organization, does not matter now what it could be.
+It should have all logic needed by the organization, does not matter now what it could be.
 One thing to notice is that `Organization` does not create new `Fuckup` aggregate.
-Instead it "just" publish an FuckupReported domain event.
+Instead it "just" publishes a FuckupReported domain event.

 ```
 #!ruby